kjkoster/stability-preserving-pid-autotuner/readme.md

 easy to explain.
 For systems in environments where human lives are dependent on the good operation of systems, the verifiability of the operation of that system is very important.
 Pure RL control would make the control system into a black box.
-RL systems are not considered to be in the category of explainable machine learning models.
 By limiting the scope of RL to PID tuning, the tuning process may be a black box, while the resultant control system is still well understood and explainable.

 In an emergency when the reinforcement learning were to break down, humans can still go in, take control and hand-tune the PID controller.
 This gives engineers the option to maintain automatic control under partial systems failure.

 Finally, reinforcement learning does not tire or get bored.
-It follows subtle changes in systems response.
+It follows subtle changes in system response.
 Specifically in an environment where energy conservation is important, well tuned PID controllers can help eek out the last few drops of performance.